 Over the past several years, a significant number of pharmaceutical and biotechnology companies have been the target of inquiries and investigations by various federal and state regulatory, investigative, prosecutorial and administrative entities in connection with the promotion of products for unapproved uses and other sales practices, including the Department of Justice and various U.S. Attorneys' Offices, the Office of Inspector General of the Department of Health and Human Services, the FDA, the Federal Trade Commission and various state Attorneys General offices.
-These investigations have alleged violations of various federal and state laws and regulations, including claims asserting antitrust violations, violations of the Food, Drug and Cosmetic Act, the False Claims Act, the Prescription Drug Marketing Act, anti-kickback laws, and other alleged violations in connection with the promotion of products for unapproved uses, pricing and Medicare and/or Medicaid reimbursement.
-Many of these investigations originate as "qui tam"

-actions under the False Claims Act.
-Under the False Claims Act, any individual can bring a claim on behalf of the government alleging that a person or entity has presented a false claim, or caused a false claim to be submitted, to the government for payment.
+These investigations have alleged violations of various federal and state laws and regulations, including claims asserting antitrust violations, violations of the Food, Drug and Cosmetic Act, the False Claims Act, the Prescription Drug Marketing Act, anti-kickback laws, and other alleged violations originate as "qui tam" actions under the False Claims Act.
+Under the False Claims Act, any individual can bring a claim on behalf of the government alleging that a person or entity has presented a false claim to be submitted, to the government for payment.
 The person bringing a qui tam suit is entitled to a share of any recovery or settlement.
-Qui tam suits, also commonly referred to as "whistleblower suits," are often brought by current or former employees.
+Qui tam suits, also commonly referred to as "whistleblower suits," are offen brought by current or former employees.
 In a qui tam suit, the government must decide whether to intervene and prosecute the case.
 If it declines, the individual may pursue the case alone.